vchandev/chineseNumConverter/README.md

 Chinese numerals often work differently than their Western counterparts.
 For example, instead of "eleven", it is 十一 (ten + one).
 For 20, it is 二十 (two * ten); for 200, it is 二百 (two * hundred); and for 2,000, it is 二千 (two * thousand).
 But after that, it is not (twenty * thousand) in Chinese numerals.
 Instead, it is 二萬 (two * ten-thousand) and every 4 unit places, it repeats with the higher unit place.
 Therefore, for 200,000, it is 二十萬 (twenty * ten-thousands) and so on.

 For smaller numbers under 100,000, the program tries division at every unit place level.
-For example, for 5,234, it appends the the value of the unit from each unit place level (key) and the unit itself (value).
+For example, for 5,234, it appends the value of the unit from each unit place level (key) and the unit itself (value).
 The final string is returned and printed.

 <img width="200" alt="screen shot 2018-04-29 at 11 51 25 pm" src="https://user-images.githubusercontent.com/25806927/39414660-536d9598-4c08-11e8-8586-2851c14c6c1e.png">